SpiderNets: Vision Models Predict Human Fear From Aversive Images: Methods

 \subsubsection{Feature Visualization}

 We performed FV \autocite{olahFeatureVisualization2017} using torch-lucent \autocite{kiatTorchlucent2020} to synthesize input images that maximize the final scalar output (fear) of the task-adapted ResNet model trained on the full dataset with the best-performing training strategy (lowest MAE).
-We restricted FV to ResNet because, under identical priors and optimization settings, ConvNeXtV2 yielded high-frequency, iridescent patterns with low human interpretability.
+We focused on ResNet because, under identical priors and optimization settings, ConvNeXtV2 yielded high-frequency, iridescent patterns with low human interpretability.
 Adapting FV to ConvNeXtV2 would require alternative, stronger generative priors and is beyond scope.
-Transformer models (Swin) were not included due to non-comparable token-level feature spaces.
-We generated 500 synthetic images per base model.
-Representative ResNet FVs are shown in Results (Figure \ref{fig:fv-grid-resnet}); the full set and quantitative summaries are provided in Appendix \ref{sec:fv}.
+Transformer models were not included due to non-comparable token-level feature spaces.
+We generated 500 synthetic images for ResNet and 500 ConvNeXtV2 attempts; we show nine ResNet representatives (selected by highest final activation) in Figure \ref{fig:xai}b.
+Full methodological details are provided in Supplementary Methods (Appendix \ref{sec:sup-fv}).